ndg63276/hive/README.md

 ## Not working?

 This code looks for a node called "Receiver 2" in your Hive account.
-If you get no data, or can't set the temperature, you could try changing that to "Receiver 1" in cgi-bin/hive.py.
+If you get an error, try changing that in cgi-bin/credentials.py.